 Historic trails, railway tracks, street development, and public transit routes have shaped the area's history and development.
-Macleod Trail, established as a transport route and supply line by the 1870s, followed the path of the Old North Trail along an old river channel east of the Elbow and south of the Bow.
-When 2 Street SE in downtown Calgary was renamed Macleod Trail in 1967, the old route through Inglewood and Ramsay became 8 Street SE and Spiller Road (named for Ted Spiller, a local leader in the Boy Scout movement).
+The historic Macleod Trail, followed an older historic trail along an old river channel east of the Elbow and south of the Bow.
+When 2 Street SE in downtown Calgary was renamed Macleod Trail in 1967, the old route through Inglewood and Ramsay became 8 Street SE and Spiller Road SE (named for Ted Spiller, a local leader in the Boy Scout movement).

-Further east, 11 Street SE in Ramsay and 1 Street SE in Inglewood developed as a north-south thoroughfare that leads to the 12 Street Bridge and the Calgary Zoo on St. George's Island.
+Further east, 11 Street SE in Ramsay and 12 Street SE in Inglewood developed as a north-south thoroughfare that leads to the 12 Street Bridge and the Calgary Zoo on St. George's Island.
 The bridge was built in 1908 and replaced in 2017.
-Completion of the Baines Bridge in 1964 provided a further connection north of the Bow to Memorial Drive.